EventHor1zon/ESP_Components/FutabaVFD_Driver/README.md

 ### Changing the number of segments

 The number of segments can be changed using the `#define VFD_SEGMENTS` line in the header file.
 This value can only be 8 or 16.
-Do not use values outside of this range.
+Do not use other values.

 ## Datasheet